Land0fChocolate/NewEmeraldRomHack/README.md

 # Changelog

-- Many post gen 3 features from pokeemerald Expansion are in this ROM.
+- Many post gen 3 features from pokeemerald-expansion are in this ROM.
 	- Including physical/special split, fairy types, new moves, new items, new Pokemon species, regional species variants.
 - All Pokemon from gens 1, 2 and 3 are accessible.
 	- Those Pokemon with post gen 3 evolutions and pre-evolutions have those available as well.